himanshu17hub/Cantilever-Beam-Analysis/README.md

 Boundary Conditions
 One end of the beam is completely constrained.

 Appropriate degrees of freedom are fixed at the constrained nodes.

 External loading is applied at the free end / specified region.
-<h2>Problem Definition</h2>

-The primary test case considered in this project is a 2D cantilever beam subjected to an external load.

-The beam is fixed at one end while the opposite end is subjected to loading.

-Boundary Conditions
-One end of the beam is completely constrained.
-Appropriate degrees of freedom are fixed at the constrained nodes.
-External loading is applied at the free end / specified region.

 <h2>Element Aspect Ratio Study</h2>